Estimation of the geometric measure of entanglement with Wehrl Moments through Artificial Neural Networks: Estimation of the geometric measure of entanglement

 We now want to train artificial neural networks (ANNs) so that when we feed them with the finite sequence for some state $|\psi\rangle$, they output an estimate for $E_G(|\psi\rangle)=1-\lim_{q\to\infty}S_{|\psi\rangle}(q)$, as schematically represented in Fig.~\ref{NN_Architecture}.
 To be able to compare the trainings based on different $\qmax$ and $N$, we choose to always use the same network architecture

-where ReLu is the Rectified Linear Unit as used in deep learning~\cite{Fuku69}.
+where ReLu is the nonlinear Rectified Linear Unit as used in deep learning~\cite{Fuku69}.

-For the learning process, we take a batch size of $500$ and, for each $\qmax\in[2,8]$ and $N\in[2,10]$, we train the ANN in a supervised manner for $5000$ epochs with ADAM optimizer.
-Our loss function is the squared difference averaged over the batch.
-Remarkably, even after $5000$ epochs, no overfitting is observed (see Fig.~\ref{Test_lossFunction} and the additional discussion in Appendix~\ref{ANNadd}).

 We show in Fig.~\ref{NN_Results} the results of the different trainings applied to the test dataset.
 We find that ANNs give quite reliable predictions already for $\qmax=3$ with a MRE at $1\%$, one order of magnitude less than with the convergence acceleration.
 More surprisingly, even on the basis of the first non-trivial Wehrl moment $W_{|\psi\rangle}^{(2)}$, ANNs give a good estimate for weakly and strongly entangled states.
-As we take more input, i.e.\ Wehrl moments, ANNs are able to predict the GME more accurately.
-We also observe that at fixed $\qmax=4$, the RME first increases with the number of qubits and then saturates at roughly $1\%$.
-This is probably due to the fact that entanglement can take more complex forms for a higher number of qubits.
+When we take into account more Wehrl moments, the ANNs are able to predict the GME more accurately.
+For a fixed number $\qmax = 4$ of Wehrl moments (see Appendix \ref{ANNadd} for $\qmax=8$), we find that the MRE increases as we increase the number of qubits but eventually saturates.
+We believe that for a higher number of qubits, there is a greater spectrum of states with the same first Wehrl moments but different GMEs.
+This would imply that the input to the ANN is not sufficient to distinguish between these different states and would explain the observed increase in error.
+We also observe that at $\qmax = 4$, the MRE saturates at about $1\%$ for $N \gtrsim 5$.
+This result is quite remarkable as it shows that with ANNs the MRE seems to scale very favourably with $N$.